Implementation guide

 This requirement provides the foundation for managing information and records in all environments.

-By appraising its functions and activities, an organisation can identify what information and records it needs to support business.
-It can also identify other requirements, including Treaty of Waitangi/Te Tiriti o Waitangi obligations, and government and community expectations.
+By analysing your organisation’s functions, activities and risks, you can identify what information and records it needs to support business.
+This analysis can also identify other requirements, including te Tiriti o Waitangi Treaty of Waitangi obligations, and government and community expectations.

-This work provides the foundation for understanding what information and records to keep.
-It identifies what systems and business processes are high-risk, high-value, or both for the organisation, and the information and records required to support these.
+This analysis work provides the foundation for understanding what information and records to keep.
+It identifies what systems and business processes are high-risk and high-value for your organisation, and the information and records required to support these.

-An organisation must incorporate this work into comprehensive and authorised disposal authorities for its information and records .
+You should incorporate this analysis into comprehensive and authorised disposal authorities for your organisation’s information and records.

-An organisation must document in its business rules, policies and procedures decisions about what information and records are required.
-The decisions must also be reflected in specifications for systems and metadata schema.
+Decisions about what information and records are required should be documented in your organisation’s business rules, policies and procedures.
+These decisions must also be reflected in specifications for systems and metadata schema.

 Key guidance

-2.2 High risk/high value areas of business, and the information and records needed to support them, must be identified and regularly reviewed
+2.2 High risk and high value areas of business, and the information and records needed to support them, must be identified and regularly reviewed

-An organisation must identify the areas of high risk, high value, or both of its business.
-An organisation can better prioritise how it manages, treats and protects these critical systems and the information and records they contain.
+Your organisation must identify the areas of high risk, high value, or both of its business.
+This allows you to better prioritise how you manage, maintain the information and records they need.

-An organisation must identify the likely or potential risks to information and records management and manage or mitigate them.
+You must identify the likely or potential risks to information and records and manage or mitigate them.
 This includes protecting the systems that manage information and records that are high-risk, high-value, or both, from loss and damage.

-By identifying high-value information and records at creation, an organisation can better manage and use this core asset.
+By identifying high-risk and high-value information and records at creation, your organisation can better manage and use these core assets.

 Key guidance

-- 16/F2 High value and high risk information and records ⟩
+- High value and high risk information and records ⟩

 2.3 Information and records management must be design components of all systems and service environments where high-risk/high-value business is undertaken

-This new requirement clarifies what was implicit in the previous standard.
+This requirement clarifies what was implicit in the previous standards.

-In complex business and systems environments, it is important to design information and records management at the start.
+In complex business and systems environments, it is important to design information and records management from the start.
 This is particularly important where the business involved is high-risk, high-value, or both.

-Include information and records management when you specify systems and service environments which manage high-risk and/or high-value information and records.
-You will be better able to manage and use the information and records.
+Include information and records management requirements when you design or update systems and service environments which manage high-risk and/or high-value information and records.
+This will enable you to better manage and use the information and records.

-An organisation must consider at the start how to make system maintenance, migrations and decommissioning easier.
-In taking this “by design approach”, an organisation must ensure:
+Your organisation must also consider at the start how to make system maintenance, migrations and decommissioning easier.
+In taking a ‘by design’ approach, you must ensure systems specifications include:

-systems specifications for information and records that are high-risk, high-value, or both, include requirements for managing them
+requirements for managing information and records that are high-risk, high-value, or both

 Migrating and decommissioning systems can be expensive and time-consuming.
-An organisation may hold insufficient documentation about:
+Your organisation may hold insufficient documentation about:

-the information and records held in the system
+the information and records held in the systems

-the disposal requirements for information and records held in the system.
+the disposal requirements for information and records held in the systems.

 Key guidance

-- 17/G13 Destruction of source information after digitisation ⟩
+- Destruction of source information after digitisation ⟩

 - Taonga Tuku Iho ⟩